 2. Beaches (1988).
 No one surfing or swimming, just Bette Midler singing and crying.

 8. Bridge to Terabithia (2007).
-With Josh Hutcherson (left, recent photo).
+With Josh Hutcherson (top, recent photo).
 They fool you into thinking it's a fantasy movie, like Harry Potter.
+It's actually about a boy befriending a dying girl.

 9. Moulin Rouge (2008).
 Fortunately, I walked out because it was so awful long before the deathbed scene.